Manitoba Provincial Road 304

-Provincial Road 304 (PR 304) is a provincial road in eastern Manitoba, Canada.
+Provincial Road 304 (PR 304) is a provincial road in the Eastman and NorMan regions of Manitoba, Canada.
 It begins at PTH 59/PTH 12 south of Grand Beach and runs to Powerview-Pine Falls at the PTH 11 junction.
 Near the town, PR 304 crosses the Winnipeg River at the Pine Falls Generating Station, operated by Manitoba Hydro.
 From there, PR 304 heads north and then east to the community of Bissett, before terminating at Provincial Road 314 near the northern boundary of Nopiming Provincial Park.

 Provincial Roads 304, 313, 314, and 315, along with PTH 11, form a loop that provides access to several remote communities, First Nations reserves, and provincial parks on the eastern side of Lake Winnipeg.
 PR 304 is also used as a south terminus for winter roads to northern Manitoba.

+History

+Provincial Road 219 (PR 219) was a 40.1 km east-west highway in the Rural Municipalities of St. Clements and Alexander, connecting the towns of Gull Lake, Stead, and St. Georges.

+Established in 1966, it ran from PTH 59 at Gull Lake, crossing PTH 12 before making a couple of sharp turns as it passed through Stead.
+It then wound its way through remote woodlands for several kilometres before coming to an end at PTH 11 in St. Georges.
+By 1976, the highway's eastern terminus was moved from St. Georges to Powerview-Pine Falls, meeting the southern end of PR 304, with the old route becoming Bouvier Trail.
+By 1978, the entire highway was renumbered to a southern extension of PR 304.